Stephan Vujčić

-Stephan Vujčić (Štefan Vujčić; born 3 January 1986) is a German professional footballer who most recently played for USC Paloma.
+Stephan Vujčić (Štefan Vujčić; born 3 January 1986) is a former German professional footballer who most recently played for USC Paloma.

 Career

 Vujčić was born in Hamburg.
 He has previously played for the youth team of Hamburger SV and in senior career he played for Holstein Kiel, FK Rabotnički and KF Shkëndija.
 He made his professional debut in 2009, when Kiel beat Werder Bremen II 4–0.

 After nearly five years in North Macedonia, Vujčić returned to Germany and joined USC Paloma in March 2020.